-4.8.4 Situations where pushing does not apply
+4.9.4 Situations where pushing does not apply

 - 1. A stationary robot cannot be penalized for pushing. - 2.
 A robot will not be penalized for pushing whilst attempting to kick the ball, provided that the ball is close enough to the robot that in the opinion of the referee the attempted kick could contact the ball. - 3.
 The goal keeper, whilst in its own penalty area, and either moving to the ball or looking at the ball, will not be penalized for pushing. - 4.
-A robot cannot be penalized for pushing if the contact is with a robot that is ruled to have deliberately moved to obstruct.
+A robot cannot be penalized for pushing if the contact is with a robot that is ruled to have deliberately moved to obstruct. - 5.
+Two robots from different teams facing each other with the ball in between them cannot be penalized for pushing. - 6.
+Two robots from different teams moving towards the ball that make shoulder-to-shoulder or arm-to-arm contact cannot be penalized for pushing.

-4.8.5 Results of Player Pushing
+4.9.5 Results of Player Pushing

 The standard removal penalty will apply for pushing.
+The 4th time a team is called for pushing in a half, the offending robot will be removed for the remainder of the half.
 If the ball is moved as the result of pushing, then it will be replaced to where it was at the time of the infringement.